 You must arrange for a responsible person to escort you to your procedure.
-Your responsible person will not be allowed to stay in the facility and will be notified when to join you in the recovery room.
+Your responsible person will not be permitted to enter the facility until notified when to join you in the recovery room upon passing COVID-19 screening.
 A taxi ride is not an option unless you are accompanied by a responsible person.
 If you fail to arrange transportation with a responsible person, your procedure will be canceled and rescheduled.